juxt/yada/dev/resources/user-manual.md

 ### Extending yada

 There are numerous types already built into yada, but you can also add your own.
+You can also add your own custom methods.

 ---